h2oai/steam/scoring-service-builder/README.md

 ## Notes

-All code is currently compiled to Java 1.6 to make it useable with rJava.
+All code is compiled to Java 1.6 to make it useable with rJava.

 If you use an older version of Java, you will need to use an older jetty-runner.
 Jetty 9.3 requires Java 1.8.
 Jetty 9.0-9.2 requires Java 1.7.
 Jetty 8 requires Java 1.6.